phdesign/flickr-rsync/README.md

 * Use generators properly so that we process each file as it's receieved rather than wait to list all files then process them
 * Verbose logging
 * Allow search?
+* If no API key, list flickr URL to signup
+* Webpage for successfullFlickr login